5 Tips To Help Your Company Succeed with Additive Manufacturing08 April 2021

 Establishing collaborative relationships with universities and research institutions is another way to foster AM adoption within your organisation.

 There are mutual benefits to such a partnership.
 On one hand, companies can gain greater access to cutting-edge research and scientific talent.
-On the other hand, universities can access financial support and partners in research.
+On the other hand, universities are able to access financial support and partners in research.

 One example is Proto Precision Manufacturing Solutions, a US company that specialises in metal fabrication.
 Seeing the advancements in metal 3D printing technology, the company decided to tap into its potential.